 Like little children, we all jumped out to make our marks, and we seemed to catch a collective breath as we took in the view.
 This was the apex, the pinnacle, the zenith of the world!

 The awesome vista of the glacier and its surrounding, brooding mountains was almost overwhelming.
 The sun was at its brightest and the snow at its whitest, displaying Fox in all its grandeur — it was literally a high.
 We were walking on a glacier with impeccable credentials!

-Unfortunately, clouds were beginning to roll in rapidly as we were coming away from passing Franz Joseph, so we were unable to complete our circuit around the mighty Mt.
+Unfortunately, clouds were beginning to roll in rapidly as we were coming away from passing Franz Joseph, so we could not complete our circuit around the mighty Mt.
 Cook.
-Instead, our pilot had to fly through an ever-narrowing gap of cloud, until we seemed to be barely skimming the treetops.
-And then it was back to earth with a not so little bump.
+Instead, our pilot had to fly through an ever-narrowing gap of cloud until we seemed to be barely skimming the treetops.
+Then it was back to earth with a not so little bump.
 The wind began to pick up as we disembarked the helicopter, and it wasn’t long before drops began to fall.
 The noise of the helicopters in the mountains ceased, as they were all grounded, one by one, for the remainder of the day.

 I know I have waxed lyrical about this experience, but it’s hard not to — it was almost a spiritual encounter (and I am an enthusiastic atheist!).
 Standing within such a pure world is cleansing and invigorating.
 It forces you to look on the world from an unusual perspective, and no one could fail to come away from it stimulated and revitalized.

 If You Go